andy-wood-red/Thunder/docs/plugin/subsystems.md

     }
 }
 ```

-The Set() API call will use the 2nd parameter to pass information specific to that subsystem, further detail on the information required for each subsystem can be found in source code at Thunder/Source/WPEFramework/SystemInfo.h.
+<h4>Checking Subsytem State</h4>

+Checking availability is achieved using the IsAvailable() API call.
+The IsActive() call simply returns true if the susbsytem exists in a list of active subsystems.

-The Get() API call will return a type consistent with the subsystem type passed as a parameter for example if the type was INTERNET:
+Determining the operational status of a subsystem is then achieved via the Get() method.
+The Get() method will return an object consistent with the subsystem type passed as a parameter.

+For example if attempting to obtain Internet status:

 ```cpp
 // returns pointer to Internet class